BM2Lab/SlicerCR/UsageTemplate/README.md

 # UsageTemplate

-A template module for SlicerRobot that demonstrates various robot visualization capabilities and provides example implementations for different robot types.
+A template module for SlicerCR that demonstrates various robot visualization capabilities and provides example implementations for different robot types.

 ## Overview

-The UsageTemplate module serves as a practical example implementation for the SlicerRobot extension.
+The UsageTemplate module serves as a practical example implementation for the SlicerCR extension.
 It provides six different robot demonstrations that showcase various visualization techniques and robot control methods using the SlicerRoboViz system.

 ## Installation

 1. Ensure SlicerRoboViz is properly installed (see main README.md)
-2. The UsageTemplate module will be available under the "SlicerRobot" category
+2. The UsageTemplate module will be available under the "SlicerCR" category
 3. No additional setup required - all dependencies are included

 ## Usage